Your first mobile phone bill will be different from future bills because it includes some one-time only charges like:

 How to see and pay your bill online

-Register your account online to view and pay bills 24/7, check your account balance and usage, register for pre-authorized payments and more.
+Register your account online or through the MyBell app to view and pay bills 24/7, check your account balance and usage, register for pre-authorized payments and more.
 All you’ll need is your Mobile Number, Account Number and Bill Date.

 Late payment charges